xzYue/odoo/addons/point_of_sale/README.md

 Online and Offline
 ------------------

-### Odoo's POS stays reliable even if your connection isn't
+### Modoo's POS stays reliable even if your connection isn't

 Deploy new stores with just an internet connection: **no installation, no specific hardware required**.
 It works with any **iPad, Tablet PC, laptop** or